ROCm/TransferBench/docs/how to/use-transferbench.rst

      - Destination memory locations (where the data is written)

    * - bytesL
-     - | Number of bytes to copy (use command-line specified size when 0)
+     - | Number of bytes to copy (use command-line specified size when 0).
-       | Must be a multiple of 4 and may be suffixed with ('K','M', or 'G')
+       | Must be a multiple of 4 and may be suffixed with ('K','M', or 'G').
        | Memory locations are specified by one or more device characters or device index pairs.
-       | Characters indicate memory type and are followed by device index (0-indexed)
+       | Characters indicate memory type and are followed by device index (0-indexed).
        | Here are the characters and their respective memory locations:
        | - C:    Pinned host memory       (on NUMA node, indexed from 0 to [NUMA nodes-1])
        | - U:    Unpinned host memory     (on NUMA node, indexed from 0 to [NUMA nodes-1])